Blef-team/blef_game_engine/api/README.md

 ## Action IDs

-The table below matches the action IDs used by the API with the relevant sets the players bet on when entering IDs between 0 and 87.
-An ID of 88 is a check.
-A set with a higher action ID is more senior than one with a lower action ID.
+The table below details what action ID a player should use to make a specific move.
+Action IDs between 0 and 87 cover bets, while 88 is a check.
+The way the actions are arranged, a set with a higher action ID is more senior than one with a lower action ID.
 Therefore, an action with ID `k` can only be followed by an action with an ID higher than `k`.

 | Action ID | Set description       |
 |-----------|-----------------------|